will2849/will2849/README.md

 ### Hi there 👋

+I write documents for a living. ✍

-I am learning Git and GitHub.
+I am currently learning Git and GitHub.

 <!--